 - Design Toscano adds the macabre to the season, especially Halloween with this spooky evil scarecrow that can be set right in with your landscaping or on a porch step.

-- Hang a large scarecrow from Walmart on your front door to greet friends and neighbors, especially if you don't want a full-sized one in your yard.
+- Hang a large scarecrow from PartyCheap on your front door to greet friends and neighbors, especially if you don't want a full-sized one in your yard.

-- Hayneedle lets you welcome the fall with this scarecrow love flag complete with a sunflower on his hat and his very own crow.
+- Hayneedle lets you welcome the fall with this scarecrow flag complete with a sunflower on his hat and his very own crow.

 Some decorations can work for either a table or mantel centerpiece, while others are created for a specific use.

-- The primitive wooden candle lamp holder from Factory Direct Craft is ideal for a home with country or Americana décor.
+- This scarecrow harvest candle holder set from Luxury Lifeway is ideal for a home with country or Americana décor.
 Add a plaid table runner and a few more candles to complete the look.

 - If a fresh floral arrangement is your ideal table centerpiece, opt for one with fall colors and a scarecrow figurine from Teleflora.

 Try your hand at creating your own brand of scarecrow theme décor.
 People who sew might enjoy making the Topsy Turvy Scarecrow Runner using the kit from Happy Hollow Designs.
 You can also make your own whimsical fall wreath following simple instructions - just replace the owl decoration with a scarecrow.
 Of course, the ultimate DIY project would be to make your own scarecrow.